parallel-cascades/procedural-space-skybox-documentation/docs/procedural-celestial-bodies/procedural-stars.md

 The Star Object Radius property relates to the radius of the mesh used for the star object.
 The default value of 0.5 applies to Unity’s Sphere mesh and the custom high-resolution ico-sphere mesh provided with this asset.
 You do not have to modify this property if you’re changing the star GameObject’s transform scale, the scale is calculated automatically and passed to the shader through the Star Corona MonoBehaviour.

-Each object in the scene with this glow componetn adds an additional render pass to apply the effect.
+Each object in the scene with this glow component adds an additional render pass to apply the effect.